Wedding Policies & Guidelines

 Officiating Priest and Ceremony

 All weddings at St. James Cathedral will conform to the rules of The Celebration and Blessing of a Marriage in the Book of Common Prayer.
 The vows exchanged will come from those texts as well.
 In most instances, a St. James priest officiates at the ceremony.
-Other Episcopal clergies are welcome to officiate, with the permission of the dean.
-The possibility of guest clergy from a different Christian denomination or faith may serve as preachers at the discretion of the dean.
+Other Episcopal clergies are welcome to officiate, with the permission of the provost.
+The possibility of guest clergy from a different Christian denomination or faith may serve as preachers at the discretion of the provost.

 If you have a wedding consultant, please inform them that they will not play an active role in the ceremony or the rehearsal.